To disseminate neuroimaging knowledge, skills and understanding, in order to enable the effective and efficient use of neuroimaging in research.

 - Engage with new developments building upon your neuroimaging knowledge.

-This programme is an ideal programme to help you in your neuroimaging research-based career, giving you advanced and well-recognized expertise in the field.
+This programme is an ideal programme to help you with your neuroimaging research-based career, giving you advanced and well-recognized expertise in the field.

 A UK 2:1 honours degree, or its international equivalent, in Medicine, Veterinary Medicine, Radiology, Radiography, Radiotherapy, Nursing, Biological Sciences, Biomedical Sciences, Pharmacology, Chemistry, Physics, Engineering, Image Analysis, Image Processing, Computer Science, Informatics, Neurology, Neurosurgery, Psychiatry, Psychology, Stroke Medicine, Geriatrics / Medicine of the Elderly or Neurosciences.